Chromebooks can serve many purposes. They are also great additions to people’s lives on both professional and personal levels.

-2. Plug Other End of HDMI Cable Into the Television
+2. Plug the Other End of the HDMI Cable Into the Television

 Most television sets will have multiple HDMI ports for several accessories (DVD Players, Video Game consoles, etc.) so be sure to note which port you connect your HDMI cable to.
 That will come in handy during the setup with your TV remote.